Effective Date: 27 July 2023

 Adherium delivers platform solutions to assist patients, healthcare professionals and healthcare organisations in chronic respiratory disease management.

-WHAT PERSONAL INFORMATION DO WE COLLECT AND WHEN
+WHAT PERSONAL DATA DO WE COLLECT AND WHEN

-When you use the Services, we ask you to provide certain personal information necessary for us to provide the Services to you and to carry out the activities as outlined below.
+We ask you to provide certain Personal Data necessary for us to provide the Services to you and to carry out the activities as outlined below.

 If you enquire about our Services